AdobeDocs/workfront.en/help/workfront-basics/tips-tricks-and-troubleshooting/contact-customer-support.md

 ## Web

-If you are logged in as an Authorized Support Contact, you can contact `Workfront Customer Support` through the Workfront One site and create a case, formally called a ticket.
+If you are logged in as an Authorized Support Contact, you can contact Workfront Customer Support through the Workfront One site and create a case, formally called a ticket.

 <ol>
  <li value="1">Log in to <a href="https://one.workfront.com/" target="_blank"><span class="bold">one.workfront.com</span></a> as an Authorized Support Contact.</li>
  <li value="2"> <p>On the <span class="bold">Home</span> page, click <span class="bold">Support</span>.</p> <p> <img src="assets/supporthome-350x138.png" style="width: 350;height: 138;"> </p> <p>The Customer Support page displays.</p> <note type="note">
    If you don't see the Support option on the Home page, you are not an Authorized Support Contact.
-Your
-   <span>Workfront administrator</span> can contact
-   <span>Workfront Customer Support</span> and request you be added an Authorized Support Contact.
-If you are the only
-   <span>Workfront administrator</span> for your organization, contact the
-   <span>Workfront</span> Support team by phone.
+Your Workfront administrator can contact Workfront Customer Support and request you be added an Authorized Support Contact.
+If you are the only Workfront administrator for your organization, contact the Workfront Support team by phone.
   </note> </li>
  <li value="3">Complete the fields in the <span class="bold">Create a Support Case</span> form.
 All fields are required.<br>
   <table cellspacing="0">